Nanoradio: Demodulator

 Demodulation is essentially the separation of the information signal from the carrier wave.
 When the nanoradio vibrates in sync with the carrier wave, the nanoradio responds only to the information signal and ignores the carrier wave; and so, the nanoradio can act as a demodulator without the need of circuitry.

 Medical Application

 Currently, chemotherapy uses chemicals that harm not only cancerous cells, but also healthy ones since they are put into the blood stream.
 Nanoradios can be used to prevent damage to healthy cells by remotely communicating with the radio to release drugs and specifically target cancerous cells.
 Nanoradios can also be injected into individual cells to release certain chemicals, enabling repair of specific cells.
 Nanoradios can also be used to monitor insulin levels of diabetes patients and use that information to release a drug or chemical.

 Complications

 The implanting of nanoradios in the body is now feasible with manipulation of directed energy.
-The nanoradio radiates about 4.5 x 10^{−27} W of electromagnetic power; however, much of this power is lost when passing through the body.
+The nanoradio radiates about 4.5 × 10^{−27} W of electromagnetic power; however, much of this power is lost when passing through the body.
 The amount of energy input can be increased, which would generate much heat in the body, which can pose a safety risk.